-- 1. Parking structures shall be designed to allow reuse of the building for non-parking uses, such as office or residential uses. - 2.
-The ground floor façade of a structured parking facility that abuts a public sidewalk, street, or open space and that is not occupied by entrances, exits, or waiting areas shall be designed and constructed with a minimum unfinished floor to ceiling height of 15 feet in order to allow occupancy by uses other than parking that are permitted in the underlying district (see Figure 10). - 3.
+- 3. Parking structures shall be designed so that motorized vehicles parked on all levels of the structure are screened to a minimum height of 42 inches. - 4.
+The ground floor façade of a structured parking facility that abuts a public sidewalk, street, or open space and that is not occupied by entrances, exits, or waiting areas shall be designed and constructed with a minimum unfinished floor to ceiling height of 15 feet in order to allow occupancy by uses other than parking that are permitted in the underlying district. - 5.
 Parking structures located in the MSD and adjacent to a public street shall contain retail or office uses on the first floor fronting the street or be wrapped with development of equal or greater height than the parking structure.
-At least 50 percent of a street-level floor facing a public sidewalk, street, or open space area shall contain retail or office uses to a minimum depth of 60 feet. - 4.
-Facade openings that face a public street or open space shall be vertically and horizontally aligned and all floors fronting on those facades shall be level, not inclined. - 5.
-The first floor facade of a parking structure located adjacent to a public street shall include at least three architectural elements such as arcades, windows, awnings, overhangs, screens, grills, louvers or other similar non-opaque features. - 6.
-Parking structures shall be designed so that motorized vehicles parked on all levels of the structure are screened to a minimum height of 42 inches. - 7.
-Where the upper floors of above-ground parking structures are visible from a public street, such surfaces shall include architectural or vegetative finishes. - 8.
-Within a surface parking lot or structure, the bicycle spaces, carpool, vanpool, shared car, or electric vehicle charging spaces should be placed in preferred locations relative to the street, the building entrances, and the primary pedestrian routes within and around the project site.
+At least 50 percent of a street-level floor facing a public sidewalk, street, or open space area shall contain retail or office uses to a minimum depth of 60 feet.

-Figure 10 Parking Structure-Ground Floor Design
+Figure X. Parking Structure-Ground Floor Design